 Now there could be a philosophical debate to be had here that I won’t go into.
 Generally in software development, first decimal updates can and often bring new features and significant changes.
 But the changes in Canvas 5.5 should probably have been done in a major 5.x to 6.x upgrade when you expect these kinds of game changing moves.
 By comparison, I have gone through 3 major updates of iThemes Builder (3.x to 4.x to 5.x) and none of them has ever affected a site layout.
 Canvas is different as it’s not a true framework like Builder or Genesis but I still think that changes as important as these that can break layout or style in any significant way should never be done in a point update.

 The changes in the Canvas 5.5 update mean I will either have to do major styling rework to a WooCommerce site that runs it and a few other sites have experienced even more serious issues.
 Tabs in WooCommerce single product pages for example have changed appearance radically in 5.5 so I had to revert back to 5.4.1 on one of my WooCommerce site that runs Canvas.
-These also include a slider that stopped working in another site (I was unable to fix that) and the removal of the Feedback feature which had consequences I’m not sure WooThemes had properly evaluated.
-The Testimonials plugin I mentioned above is not a drop-in replacement to the Canvas Feedback feature as it does not at all display like the original FeedBack CPT did (a simple slider that took little space in sidebars).
-WooThemes offered code snippets weeks later but, again, the upgrade caused rework I can hardly bill to clients as the site is not actually changing design.
-The update is forcing me to fix it
+These also include a slider that stopped working in another site (I was unable to fix that) and the removal of the Feedback feature to replace it with the Testimonials plugin.
+The way they did this switch had consequences I’m not sure WooThemes had properly evaluated.
+The Testimonials plugin is not a drop-in replacement for the Canvas Feedback feature as it does not at all display like the original FeedBack CPT did in a widget (a simple slider that took little space in sidebars).
+WooThemes offered code snippets to try and alleviate this weeks later but, again, that update caused rework I can hardly bill to clients as the site is not actually changing design.
+The update is forcing me to fix it instead of them building it into the plugin as they should have done and still haven’t months later.

 Now, all WordPress themes and plugins evolve.
 Sometimes this evolution has an effect on backwards compatibility.
-At some points that’s inevitable.
+At some point that can be inevitable.
 So my reservations here should be taken with an appropriate grain of salt.
 My clients don’t change designs often and I do have maintenance contracts with most of them.
-So this issue is more important to me than it will be to you if you do mostly one offs and move on without creating long term relationships with clients or if you’ll be using Canvas for your own site(s).
+So this issue is more important to me than it will be to you if you do mostly one offs and move on without creating long term relationships with clients or if you’ll be using Canvas for your own personal site(s).
 Other criteria might then be more important to you.

 4- How Solid and Reliable is the Theme Framework’s Vendor